-REL 112 Western Religions
+REL 110 World Religions

-This course introduces the major western religious traditions.
-Topics include Zoroastrianism, Islam, Judaism, and Christianity.
+This course introduces the world's major religious traditions.
+Topics include Primal religions, Hinduism, Buddhism, Islam, Judaism, and Christianity.
 Upon completion, students should be able to identify the origins, history, beliefs, and practices of the religions studied.
 This course has been approved for transfer under the CAA and the ICAA as a general education course in Humanities/Fine Arts.